-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 1 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-- (g) Each Network Service Provider must in respect of new or altered equipment owned, operated or controlled by it for the purpose of providing a market network service: - submit an application to connect and enter into a connection agreement with a Network Service Provider in accordance with rule 5.3 prior to that equipment being connected to the network of that Network Service Provider or altered (as the case may be); - (2) comply with the reasonable requirements of AEMO and the relevant Network Service Provider in respect of design requirements of equipment proposed to be connected to the network of that Network Service Provider in accordance with rule 5.6 and schedule 5.3a; - (3) provide forecast information to the relevant Network Service Provider in accordance with Part D of Chapter 5; - (4) permit and participate in inspection and testing of facilities and equipment in accordance with rule 5.7; - (5) permit and participate in commissioning of facilities and equipment which are to be connected to a network for the first time in accordance with rule 5.8; and - (6) [Deleted] - (7) give notice of intended voluntary permanent disconnection in accordance with rule 5.9.
+- (g) Each Network Service Provider must in respect of new or altered equipment owned, operated or controlled by it for the purpose of providing a market network service: - (1) submit an application to connect and enter into a connection agreement with a Network Service Provider in accordance with rule 5.3 prior to that equipment being connected to the network of that Network Service Provider or altered (as the case may be); - (2) comply with the reasonable requirements of AEMO and the relevant Network Service Provider in respect of design requirements of equipment proposed to be connected to the network of that Network Service Provider in accordance with rule 5.6 and schedule 5.3a; - (3) provide forecast information to the relevant Network Service Provider in accordance with Part D of Chapter 5; - (4) permit and participate in inspection and testing of facilities and equipment in accordance with rule 5.7; - (5) permit and participate in commissioning of facilities and equipment which are to be connected to a network for the first time in accordance with rule 5.8; and

+(6) [Deleted]

+(7) give notice of intended voluntary permanent disconnection in accordance with rule 5.9 for the implementation, operation, maintenance or performance of a system strength remediation scheme.

-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 1 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-(g1) A Network Service Provider must comply with any terms and conditions of a connection agreement for its market network service facilities that provide for the implementation, operation, maintenance or performance of a system strength remediation scheme.
+(g1) A Network Service Provider must comply with any terms and conditions of a connection agreement for its market network service facilities that provide

-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 1 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)